adeleke5140/hanashi/README.md

 ## API Providers
 - The code is modular: you can easily swap between OpenAI, ElevenLabs, Sesame AI, or any other TTS provider.
 - See `src/utils/ttsProviders.ts` for integration details.
+- Add your API keys as environment variables in the `.env` file.

 ## Development
 - Uses TypeScript, React, Tailwind CSS, and Vite